Organizers

 • Electoral Integrity and political competition: electoral processes in Mexico 2018-2024 – Irma Mendez (FLACSO Mexico) and Marietha Perez Arellano

-• Assessing the Autocratic Advantage and the Incumbency Advantage in Pandemic Elections: Evidence from Asia and Europe – Kenneth Ka Lok Chan (Hong Kong Baptist University)
+• Autocratic Advantage and Incumbency Advantage in Pandemic Elections: Assessing Evidence from Asia and Europe – Kenneth Ka Lok Chan (Hong Kong Baptist University)

 Panel 4: Electoral Justice